At the present time, Data is the need of the world. Each day we are creating 2.5 quintillion bytes of data in the present era, and that’s huge.

 6- Volume and Storage of data

 When processing big data, the volume of the data is considerably large.
 Big data consists of both structured and unstructured data.
-This includes the data available on the social networking sites, records of companies, data from surveillance sources, research and development data and much more.
+This includes the data available on social networking sites, records of companies, data from surveillance sources, research and development data, and much more.
 Here comes the challenge to store and manage this sheer volume of data.
-Also what amount of data is to present to the RAM so that the processing is faster and the resources utilization is smart.
+Another challenge is what amount of data is to present to the RAM so that the processing is faster and the resource utilization is smart.

-Also, we need to back up the data to ensure the data protection from any sort of loss.
-The data loss could occur due to software or hardware loss, natural disaster or error made by humans.
+Also, we need to back up the data to ensure it is protected from any sort of loss.
+The data loss could occur due to software or hardware issues, natural disasters, or human error.

 Below are the possible approaches that we may use to store a large amount of data:

 - Object storage: with this approach, it is easier to store very large sets of data.
-It is a replacement of traditional tree-like file system.
+It is a replacement for the traditional, tree-like file system.

 - Scale-out NAS: is capable of scaling the capacity of the storage.
 It usually has its own distributed or clustered file system.